lionelvillard/kcp-playground/compute/README.md

 ## Running kcp locally

-Assuming you have already installed kcp on you computer, run the following commands.
+Assuming you have already installed kcp on your computer, run the following commands.

 - In one terminal, start kcp: